Healthy Homes Assessment Frimley

 Draught Stopping Frimley

-If you are able to feel external air entering or the air is clear out of a hole or gap or crack, then it’s likely a crack or hole which requirements sealing in some way.
-Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that allow air in or out within your home need seals.
-For instance, if an open fireplace isn’t used it may cause draughts and should be sealed off.
-Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air entering or the sound of a clear draught emanating from a crack or a gap and you can feel it, it’s likely a crack or an opening that needs sealing in some way.
+Cracks or gaps with large gaps must be sealed permanently.
+Gaps greater than 3mm that let air into or out into the house require sealing.
+For example, if the open fireplace isn’t being used, it could cause draughts, and should be shut from.
+Property managers and landlords are accountable for making sure that these draughts are stopped as much as possible.

-There is no require to block holes or gaps in the building.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure when the household warms and cools in order to let them be closed and opened instead of instead of being stuck.
-We will examine all doors and windows in the Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for movement within the structure as the home heats and cools, to allow them to be opened and closed rather than sticking.
+We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections